Ruth Lingford: From the 2000s onward

 The Old Fools (2002) was Ruth Lingford's following project, again, commissioned by Channel 4.
 It is an adaptation of the Philip Larkin's homonymous poem – written while her mother was in a nursing home.
 In terms of style, The Old Fools marks a departure from Lingford's computer-drawn evocative imagery; its aesthetics, rather combining DV footage, are drawings and typography animated in After Effects and Painter.
 With the Shynola collective, Lingford worked next on a music video for the music band Unkle, An Eye for an Eye (2002).
-The collaboration was successful, and remained inlined with Lingford's previous imagery : "a sublimely creepy evocation of the biological drives and desires".
+The collaboration was successful, and remained inlined with Lingford's previous imagery: "a sublimely creepy evocation of the biological drives and desires".
 Lingford also collaborated on a fellow Harvard professors' film: Secrecy (2008), where her animated sequences served "to create a contrast between imaginary and literal realms of the secrecy system".
 Likewise, she animated sequences from another film – We Still Live Here: Âs Nutayuneân (2010) – by Anne Makepeace.

 Little Deaths (2010), Lingford's latest standalone work, begun after she received a 2008–09 Harvard Film Study Center Fellowship.
 In the pre-production process, she wanted to 'interview' people about their orgasms.
 Lingford recalled she expected her interviewees to lack proper words to describe their private experiences, but they did not.
-She used their commentary, in "celebrat[ing] key aspects of our experience that are often suppressed," and continued to develop her experimental aesthetic of animation "to evoke the elusive physical and emotional experience of orgasm".
+She used their commentary, in "celebrat[ing] key aspects of our experience that are often suppressed", and continued to develop her experimental aesthetic of animation "to evoke the elusive physical and emotional experience of orgasm".

-As of recently, Lingford has been part of the band What Time Is It, Mr. Fox? for whom she has animated the song "The Ladies' Tree", and sang as a back vocalist.
+Lingford has been part of the band What Time Is It, Mr. Fox? for whom she animated the song "The Ladies' Tree", and sang as a back vocalist.